 Follow the instructions in the Installation section except for the last one.

-Clone this package and install the package in develop mode.
+Clone this package and run the testing docker image with:

 - Implementation of per-process connection manager to reuse connections when used concurrently.

 - Preventing the user to use a closed connection.